rmbogdany/FishGame/README.md

 # Fish Game

-JavaScript game where the bigger fish eat the smaller fish.
+JavaScript game where the big fish eat the smaller fish.
 The player is the orange fish and can only eat the crossing fish which are smaller than them.
-As the player eats more fish, the player gets bigger and can eat bigger fish.
+As the player eats more fish, the player gets bigger and can eat larger fish.

 ## Visuals